json-schema-org/website/pages/learn/miscellaneous-examples.md

 ## Conditional validation with if-else

 In this schema, we have two properties: `isMember` and `membershipNumber`.
 The conditional validation is based on the value of the `isMember` property.
+The validation keywords [if](https://json-schema.org/draft/2020-12/json-schema-core.html#section-10.2.2.1), [then](https://json-schema.org/draft/2020-12/json-schema-core.html#name-then), and [else](https://json-schema.org/draft/2020-12/json-schema-core.html#name-else).

-Here's how the validation works:
+Here's how the validation works in this example:

 If the value of `isMember` is true:
 * The then block is applied, which specifies that the `membershipNumber` property should be a string with a minimum length of 10 and a maximum length of 10.